-Hello hello and I hope you all enjoy the last installment of my 2011/12 holiday Asia trip – read about Hong Kong, Bangkok (1), Bangkok (2), & Phuket here!
-Warning: this segment is long, people.
+Hello hello and I hope you all enjoy the last installment of my 2011/12 holiday Asia trip – read about Hong Kong, Bangkok (1), Bangkok (2), & Phuket here.

 After leaving Phuket, Mr. Feather and I traveled back to Bangkok.
 This time we stayed at the Four Seasons, where I forgot to take pictures of our room.
 The most beautiful part of the hotel in my opinion is the lobby – you can see a little snapshot here of the colors from this picture of a floral arrangement I took:

 Very pretty pastel colors and I would imagine a nice place to have afternoon tea.
 They also left this dessert in our room the first night.
 As you can see, roses were popular here.
 It looked good but we were both scared to try it for a while as we had never seen anything like it.
 Finally I bit down and while it was tasty, it was also almost like eating pure sugar.
 Mr. Feather also ate a bite and then gave up.
 The hotel left this in our room for our whole stay so it was basically taunting us with two uneaten bites looking a little forlorn.

 Overall I enjoyed the Four Seasons and thought the service was fantastic.
 It might have just been the room we were in, but I felt the accommodations were a little underwhelming and lacking a little bit of that unique “Thai” inspiration.
 In the future I’d really like to try out Sukhothai.